nlpsandbox/nlpsandbox.io/wiki/608483-BuildaTool.md

 ## OpenAPI specification

 Requiring NLP Sandbox Users to develop NLP Tools as API services instead of programs is not a decision that we made lightly.
-The risk would have been that users would have been brought to develop outside of their zone of comfort.
+We ultimately decided that the benefits of adopting a design based on the use of APIs outweighed the risk that we are taking to ask users to develop outside of their comfort zone.
-However, besides the benefits of adopting a design based on the use of APIs, the development of API services is actually faster than developing a program that offer the same features.
-This achievement is made possible by adopting the [OpenAPI specification] and leveraging the tools developed by the [OpenAPI community].
+By adopting the [OpenAPI specification] and leveraging the tools developed by the [OpenAPI community], we actually find development of API services actually faster than developing a program that offer the same features.

 ## The Gist of developing an NLP Sandbox Tool